Our salmon carry passports

 Knowing where your food comes from, where it was processed and who exported it is important to you and your customers.
 That’s why we include details of every stage on our fish passport.

 We take the same innovative approach to distributing our salmon as we do to farming it.
 Our established network of processors and distributors enables us to transport salmon from Norway to more than 100 countries.
 It’s even possible to get fresh salmon to Japan in just 36 hours.

-The majority of the Fjord Trout and salmon distributed to Europe is transported by trailers.
+The majority of the salmon distributed to Europe is transported by trailers.
 The fish is packed in Styrofoam boxes with ice, which ensures it stays cool and fresh.
 When transporting fish throughout Norway, our distributors make as much use of our rail network as possible.

-Fjord Trout is brought to Asian markets mostly through air transport.
+Salmon is brought to Asian markets mostly through air transport.
 Our distributors make careful, informed decisions about the airlines they work with.
-The aim is to deliver you a high-quality product that has traveled the shortest possible distance, ensuring as fresh Fjord Trout as possible.
+The aim is to deliver you a high-quality product that has traveled the shortest possible distance, ensuring as fresh salmon as possible.